mw-orcl/Move_Improve/lab300/content.md

 6. Enter the public subnet CIDR block of 10.0.0.0/24

 7. Enter the private subnet CIDR block of 10.0.1.0/24.
-Note: A private subnet is not visible to the internet and is accessible from inside the VCN
+Note: A private subnet is not visible to the internet and is accessible from inside the VCN only.

 8. Select use DNS hostnames